SaaraLeppis/Bookstore_JestTesting/getAllBookAuthorsTestCases.md

 returns []

 ### Test 3.
-If author in data many times, with custom data
+Author on list only once, with custom data

 #### testdata